SFPC/BeginningCodersBootcamp/curriculum/2_random_control_flow_and_returns.md

 This causes the circle to do a "random walk" across the screen.
 If we wait long enough, the circle will eventually leave the screen.
 If we want to keep the circle inside of the bounds of the screen, then we must use *if statements*.

-### If statements
+### Conditionals

-If statements are a very powerful programming construct.
+Conditionals are a very powerful programming construct.
 They allow us to control the flow of the program based on conditions, and every programming language has them.

 If we want to test to see if our circle is beyond the right hand side of the screen, we can write the following: